 BALANCED (OPPOSED) VOLTAGE DIFFERENTIAL PROTECTION

-In this scheme, the secondaries of the CTs, are connected in such a way that during normal operation and during external through faults, the secondary currents of CTs on two sides oppose each other and their voltages are balanced.
-Hence no current flows in pilot wires and relays.
-During an internal fault, however, a differential current proportional to I1 – I2 in the case of a single-end-fed system and proportional to (I1 + I2) in the case of double-end, flows through the pilot wire into the relay coils.
-When this differential current flowing in the relay coils is higher than the pick-up value, the relays operate to isolate the protected equipment from the fault.
+In this scheme, the relay functions normally during external faults.
+This is because the CT secondaries are so connected that the secondary currents remain in opposition cancelling each other so that their voltage remains balanced.
+Therefore, no current flows through the pilot wire.
+However, on the occurrence of an internal fault, a differential current proportional to I1 – I2 for a single-relay-fed system and proportional to (I1 + I2) for a double-relay-fed system, flows through the pilot wire.
+When this differential current flowing is higher than the pick-up value, the relays operate to trip the circuit breakers, thus protecting the protected equipment from internal fault.

 Transformer differential protection

-The differential system can protect a transformer effectively because of the inherent reliability of the relays, which are highly efficient in operation, and the fact that equivalent ampere-turns are developed in the primary and secondary windings of the transformer.
-The CTs on the primary and secondary sides of the transformer are connected in such a way that they form a circulating current system.
-Faults on the terminals or in the windings are within the transformer protection zone and should be cleared as quickly as possible to avoid internal stress and the danger of fire.
+The differential protection system can protect a transformer effectively because of the inherent reliability of these relays, and also because they are highly efficient in operation.
+The CTs on the primary and secondary sides of the transformer are so connected that they form a circulating current system with equivalent ampere-turns.
+Terminal faults or winding faults within the protection zone of the relay create differential currents and are cleared quickly by the relay.

-Most internal faults that occur in the windings are to earth (across to the core) or between turns.
+Most internal faults that occur in the windings involve ground or between it occurs between turns which results from insulation failure.

 Differential protection can also detect and clear insulation faults in the transformer windings.
-The principal cause of these faults is arcing inside the bushings and faults in the tap changer.
-This type of protection not only responds to phase-to-phase and phase-to-earth faults but also in some degree to faults between turns.
-However, phase-to-phase faults between the windings of a three-phase transformer are less common.
+The insulation faults are caused by arcing inside the bushing or tap changer.
+Thus differential protection can efficiently clear the phase-to-phase and phase-to-earth fault.
+However, the former between the windings of the power transformer is rare.

 Basic considerations for differential protection in three-phase transformers: